OpenACC/openacc-best-practices-guide/01-Introduction.markdown

 will always be some optimizations that are possible in a lower-level programming model, such as CUDA or OpenCL, that cannot be represented at a high level.
-For instance, although OpenACC has the `cache` directive, some uses of *shared memory* on Nvidia GPUs are more easily represented using CUDA.
+For instance, although OpenACC has the `cache` directive, some uses of *shared memory* on NVIDIA GPUs are more easily represented using CUDA.
 The same is true for any host or device: certain optimizations are too low-level for a high-level approach like OpenACC.
 It is up to the developers to determine the cost and benefit of selectively using a lower level programming language for